GlassboxNews/docs/docs/wordpress-plugin.rst

 1. Download the plugin zip.
 2. Install the zip as a plugin by uploading the file.
 3. Activate the plugin.
-4. (Optional) You should enable the use of wordpress Json API if you have disabled it.
+4. (Optional) You should enable the use of wordpress Json API if disabled.

 Demo